Month 2, Day 6, Saturday 4:15 p.m.

-He pressed both his palms flat to the desk, breathing hard.
+Oliver pressed both palms flat to the desk, breathing hard.
 This was a significant problem.
 He realized now that he shouldn’t have been so hasty in implementing plans.
-Lord Gervin had seemed so amenable when they discussed his intentions, and with the bribe of a ridiculously expensive Erythrean, Oliver had thought it a sure thing, only waiting on the slow bureaucratic process to hash out the details and sign the contracts.
+Lord Gervin had seemed so amenable when they discussed his intentions, and with the bribe, Oliver had thought it a sure thing, only waiting on the slow bureaucratic process to hash out the details and sign the contracts.

 Alternatively, he could find a different path entirely.
 If he canceled the machine order now, he might be able to recoup most of his costs.

 He brought his hands up, roughly rubbing his face with his palms.
 He let out a deep sigh, his shoulders sagging.
 He headed toward the door, stepping over the steaming stew spilled over the floor and rug.
 He could clean that up later.
 More importantly, he hoped that he could catch Sharon before she got too far.
 Oliver needed to apologize to the poor woman.

 Want to get an email with links as soon as a new chapter comes out on my website, or get monthly Inner Circle news about my writing?
 Sign up for your preference here: https://landing.mailerlite.com/webforms/landing/q4b8d8